weizhouluo/weizhouluo.github.io/_pages/teaching.md

   <li><b>User Interface Engineering</b> (WS 2024/2025)</li>
   <li><b>Interactive Multimedia Technologies Seminar</b> (WS 2020/2021, WS 2023/2024)</li>
 </ul>
+In Advanced User Interfaces, I also gave or will give lectures independently on the topic of 3D & Spatial Interaction (SS 2024, SS 2025).

 Previously, I also worked as a teaching associate at Sun Yat-sen University: